euwbah/xenchord-sonic-pi/README.md

 - WSL2 OS: Ubuntu 22.04
 - Editor: VSCode
 - Sonic Pi: v4.4.0
-- Sonic Pi Client/Editor: [euwbah/vscode-sonic-pi](https://github.com/euwbah/vscode-sonic-pi)
+- Sonic Pi Client/Editor: [euwbah/vscode-sonic-pi](https://github.com/euwbah/vscode-sonic-pi) running on the same OS as whereever Sonic Pi server was started in.

 Both ruby-lsp and ruby-lsp-vscode is currently broken on Windows.
 As a workaround, I use Remote-SSH to connect VSCode to a vscode-server running in WSL and install the ruby-lsp extension remotely.